William Whitaker (theologian): Academic career

-On 28 February 1586 Whitaker, on the recommendation of Whitgift and Burghley, was appointed by the crown to the mastership of St. John's College.
+On 28 February 1586, Whitaker, on the recommendation of Whitgift and Burghley, was appointed by the crown to the mastership of St. John's College, Cambridge.
 The appointment was, however, opposed by a majority of the fellows on the ground of his supposed leanings towards puritanism.
 His rule as an administrator justified in almost equal measure the appointment and its objectors.
 The college increased greatly in numbers and reputation, but the puritan party gained ground considerably in the society.
 Whitaker was a no less resolute opponent of Lutheranism than of Roman doctrine and ritual.

 In the discharge of his ordinary duties as master his assiduity and strict impartiality in distributing the rewards at his disposal conciliated even those who demurred to his theological teaching, and Baker declares that the members of the college were "all at last united in their affection to their master," and that eventually "he had no enemies to overcome."

 In 1587 he was created D.D.; and in 1593, on the mastership of Trinity College falling vacant by the preferment of Dr. John Still to the bishopric of Bath and Wells, he was an unsuccessful candidate for the post.
 In the following year he published his De Authoritate Scripturæ, written in reply to Stapleton, prefixing to it a dedication to Whitgift (18 April 1594), the latter affording a noteworthy illustration of his personal relations with the primate, and also of the Roman controversialist learning of that time.
 In May 1595 he was installed canon of Canterbury; but his professorship, mastership, and canonry appear to have left him still poor, and in a letter to Burghley, written about a fortnight before his death, he complains pathetically at being so frequently passed over amid "the great preferments of soe many."
 He may possibly have been suffering from dejection at this time, owing to the disagreement with Whitgift in which, in common with others of the Cambridge heads, he found himself involved in connection with the prosecution of William Barret.
-In November 1595 he was deputed, along with Humphrey Gower, president of Queens' College, to confer with the primate on the drawing up of the Lambeth Articles.
+In November 1595 he was deputed, along with Humphrey Gower, president of Queens' College, Cambridge, to confer with the primate on the drawing up of the Lambeth Articles.
 On this occasion he appears to have pressed his Calvinistic views warmly, but without success, and he returned to Cambridge fatigued and disappointed.
 He fell ill and died on 4 December 1595.